jeromerg/NCase/README.md

 NCase has a powerful combinatorial engine.
 You can define multiple combinatorial sets, and, you can combine them together!

-For example, you can split the previous arrange into two subsets.
+For example, you can split the previous arrange statements into two subsets.

 You first define the set of cases related to the `todo` contributor: